23rd Wing: McConnell Air Force Base

-F-105F-1-RE Thunderchief, AF Serial No. 63-8360 of the 561st Tactical Fighter Squadron, McConnel AFB, Kansas – 1970.
-This aircraft was later converted to the F-105G "Wild Weasel" configuration.
-It was hit by flak over North Vietnam on 17 September 1972 and crashed at sea.
+561st Tactical Fighter Squadron, F-105F at McConnell in 1970 (Note: Aircraft is Republic F-105F-1-RE Thunderchief, serial 63-8360.
+This aircraft was later converted to the F-105G Wild Weasel configuration.
+It was hit by flak over North Vietnam on 17 September 1972 and crashed at sea.)

-Squadron markings on the natural metal / silver lacquered aircraft included the following: 561 TFS – black/yellow checkerboarding on rudder; 562 TFS – a red, white and black "sharkmouth" on the nose of the aircraft; 563rd Squadron red and white stripes on the rudder, wingtips and stabilizers with a white band on the top of the vertical fin.

-When Southeast Asian camouflaged, the squadrons carried the following tail codes: 561 TFS "MD"; 562 TFS "ME"; 563 TFS "MF", and later the 4519th and 419th TFTS "MG".

-Flying the Republic Aviation F-105D/G "Thunderchief" aircraft, the mission of the 23 TFW at McConnell was to provide training for Thud pilots prior to their deployment to Southeast Asia.
+Flying the Republic F-105 Thunderchief aircraft, the mission of the 23d at McConnell was to provide training for "Thud" pilots prior to their deployment to Southeast Asia.
 The 560th acted as a combat training squadron, while the other three squadrons began rotational TDY deployments to Southeast Asia beginning in November 1964.

-In February 1965, when the 23 TFW deployed three squadrons (the 561st, 562nd and 563rd) to Southeast Asia for combat, these units were initially under the control of the 2nd Air Division.
-Later, the 6441 TFW (P) was activated at Takhli RTAFB in July 1965, taking control of the 23rd's squadrons deployed there.
-It was during this five-month tour that the 563rd TFS lost 10 of its 18 F-105's deployed and was awarded two Air Force Outstanding Unit Awards with Combat "V" for Valor.
-In addition to the deployments to Thailand, detachments of the 561 TFS also deployed to Da Nang Air Base RVN for operations within the borders of the Republic of Vietnam.
+In February 1965, when the 23d deployed three squadrons (the 561st, 562nd and 563rd) to Southeast Asia for combat, these units were initially under the control of the 2nd Air Division.
+Later, the 6441 Tactical Fighter Wing was organized at Takhli Royal Thai Air Force Base in July 1965, taking control of the 23rd's squadrons deployed there.
+It was during this five-month tour that the 563rd lost 10 of its 18 F-105's deployed and was awarded two Air Force Outstanding Unit Awards with Combat "V".
+In addition to the deployments to Thailand, detachments of the 561 TFS also deployed to Da Nang Air Base Viet Nam for operations within the borders of the Republic of Vietnam.